rudolphmax/learnyouahaskell/markdown/09_input-and-output.md

 Enter the `System.Random` module.
 It has all the functions that satisfy our need for randomness.
-Let's just dive into one of the functions it exports then, namely `random`{.label .function}.
+Let's just dive into one of the functions it exports then, namely `random`.
 Here's its type: `random :: (RandomGen g, Random a) => g -> (a, g)`.
 Whoa!
 Some new typeclasses in this type declaration up in here!
-The `RandomGen`{.label .class} typeclass is for types that can act as sources of randomness.
+The `RandomGen` typeclass is for types that can act as sources of randomness.
-The `Random`{.label .class} typeclass is for things that can take on random values.
+The `Random` typeclass is for things that can take on random values.
 A boolean value can take on a random value, namely `True` or `False`.
 A number can also take up a plethora of different random values.
 Can a function take on a random value?